Choosing an Educational Setting

 Education, Health and Care Needs Assessment

-If you are in the process of an EHC needs assessment, it is best to follow the normal process for This will form part of the EHC needs assessment process - parent/carers, or a young person if they are over 16, will be asked for a preference of setting when a draft EHCP is prepared.
-Any preference must be consulted with by the Local Authority to determine if the setting is suitable.
+If the Local Authority determine that an EHCP will be required following assessment, parent/carers, or a young person if they are over 16, will be asked for a preference of setting when the draft EHCP is prepared.
+Any preference must be consulted with by the Local Authority to determine if the setting is suitable, which includes specialist settings/enhanced resource provision/independent schools.